captainNerdBeard/captainNerdBeard.github.io/_posts/2025-01-31-meant-to-be-hard.md

 ---
-title: (T minus 1) - It's meant to be hard
+title: It's meant to be hard
 date: 2025-01-31 11:00:00 +000
 categories: [Stairs]
 tags: [fundraising, update, health] # TAG names should always be lowercase